Maumagnaguagno/maumagnaguagno.github.io/colorex.md

 ![Brownian motion X mirrored](img/colorex_brownian.png "Now tell me, what do you see?")

-Eventually gonna populate this page with more algorithms and pretty images, stay tuned.
+Eventually I am going to populate this page with more algorithms and pretty images, stay tuned.